 The Guernsey Movie Menu

 …at The Old Government House Hotel.
-Inspired by the hit Guernsey movie this menu also showcases the flavours of the islands.
+Inspired by the hit Guernsey movie this menu was created to showcase the produce and flavours of the islands.

-The Old Government House, the island’s 5-star hotel, has created a special, themed menu reminiscent of the period depicted in the film.
-This is a unique way to embrace The Guernsey Literary and Potato Peel Pie Society film, enjoying the flavours of Guernsey.
-Expect delicious Guernsey crab, fresh-from-the-sea; exceptional roasted pork tenderloin, from local, slow-reared Oxford Sandy and Black pigs.
+The Old Government House, the island’s 5-star hotel created a special, themed menu reminiscent of the period depicted in the film – delicious Guernsey crab, fresh-from-the-sea; exceptional roasted pork tenderloin, from local, slow-reared Oxford Sandy and Black pigs.
 They even serve a gourmet version of the infamous ‘potato peel pie’, prepared with Guernsey cream and bacon.

 The great thing about Guernsey is both so very different and yet wonderfully familiar.
 There is a splendid choice of British style pubs – friendly local bars on the seafront; stylish gastro pubs in the villages; and many quaint old pubs with rooms too.